Esri/arcgis-runtime-samples-android/export-tiles/README.md

 # Export tiles

-This sample demonstrates how to export tiles from a map server
+This sample demonstrates how to export tiles from a map server.

 ## How to use the sample